-- The second modification involves the introduction of a gene sequence to express Granulocyte Macrophage Colony Stimulating Factor, or GM-CSF, a potent stimulator of the immune system.
+The second gene modification involves the introduction of a gene sequence to express Granulocyte Macrophage Colony Stimulating Factor, or GM-CSF, a potent stimulator of the immune system.
 It has been demonstrated that GM-CSF enhances surface antigen expression, making the cancer cells more visible to the patient’s immune system.
-GM-CSF also further stimulates the patient’s immune system by actively recruiting dendritic cells.
+GM-CSF also further stimulates the patient’s immune system by actively recruiting and maturing antigen-presenting cells, such as dendritic cells.

-- Before shipping the doses are irradiated to inhibit the ability of the cells to replicate.
+After introduction of the plasmid and incubation over night for expression of both the bi-shRNA vector and GM-CSF, all doses are irradiated to inhibit the ability of the tumor cells to replicate.

-- When the cells are injected into the patient’s arm, the two modifications are designed to work in tandem to help activate the immune system.
-GM-CSF expression enhances cell surface antigen expression and recruits dendritic cells to the injection site; while the inhibition of TGFβ1 and TGFβ2 secretion allows cancer cells to now be “visible” to the dendritic cells.
+When the cells are injected into the patient’s arm, the two modifications are designed to activate the immune system.
+GM-CSF expression enhances cell surface antigen expression and recruits dendritic cells to the injection site; while the inhibition of TGFβ1 and TGFβ2 secretion allows cancer cells to now be “visible” to the patients antigen-presenting cells (APCs).

-- The dendritic cells then follow the standard immune response by sampling the tumor cell surface antigens, and migrating to local lymph nodes where they educate and activate T-cells against those antigens recognized from the patient’s tumor cells.
-The immune system is now activated against the antigens of that patient’s cancer.
+Antigen-presenting cells (APCs) then follow the natural immune response by sampling the tumor cell surface antigens, and migrating to local lymph nodes where they educate and activate T-cells against those cancer neoantigens recognized from the patient’s tumor cells.
+Circulating T-cells now are activated and enabled to fight the patient’s cancer.

 The activation of T-cells can be monitored and assessed with our Immune Activation Assay.
-Thus, we can demonstrate if the patient is biochemically responding, which may help predict a clinical response.
+Thus, we can demonstrate if the patient’s T cells are biochemically responding, which may help predict a clinical response.